-It seems job hopping is here to stay, as millennials argue it’s the best way to demonstrate their abilities – and earn a promotion.
+It seems job hopping is here to stay, as millennials argue it’s the best way to demonstrate their abilities – and earn a promotion

 “It’s much easier to talk about your own growth and career trajectory if you express it as a literal journey between companies, rather than what you did at any one company,” said Mac Schwerin, a 27-year-old copywriter who has changed jobs three times in as many years to get promoted.
 “It’s easier to make the claim that you are the common denominator, that you are the one bringing successes with you wherever you go.”

 Most of his peers agree.
-In a survey of millennials by Deloitte, two-thirds said they hoped to be working for a different organization in five years or sooner.
+In a survey of millennials by Deloitte, two-thirds said they hoped to be working for a different organisation in five years or sooner.
 Deloitte polled 7,500 working college-educated professionals in 29 countries for its fifth annual Global Millennials survey.

 “Millennials have one foot out the door,” said Punit Renjen, chief executive officer of Deloitte Global.
 While millennials want the same things that adults did in previous generations, namely to own homes and start families, their demand for leadership skills and their willingness to jump to a new job to acquire them is new, said Renjen.
 According to the survey, one in four millennials would quit immediately if they had another offer.
-That figure jumped to 44 percent when they were asked if they would quit in two years.
+That figure jumped to 44 per cent when they were asked if they would quit in two years.
 Many young people finished school during a recession and consequently hypercompetitive job market.
 Selling oneself as an asset to any company, rather than staying true to one, came to be seen as essential for career survival.
 The majority of the flight-risk set said they felt they weren’t on track to rise in their current company, and were actively looking for their next gig.